CC-CREW: Community College Research Experiences at WHOI

 - Be enrolled at a community college and planning to transfer to a 4-year college majoring in a STEM field OR pursuing a new STEM degree after a previous degree

-- Completed at least 2 semester-long science courses.
+- Completed 1-2 semester-long science courses.
 Ask if you aren't sure!

 The application process includes answering a few questions about yourself as well as uploading an unofficial college transcript.
 TWO letters of recommendation (professor, advisor, supervisor) also need to be emailed to email@example.com.